*Image: “Ezekiel’s Chariot” by Jim Blythe

 “Get off me!” my dad shouted.

 He told me he’d lain down to sleep and just minutes later, felt thousands of tiny feet crawling, exploring all over his skin.
-He told me this, although I didn’t care to know.
+He told me he thought it might have been bed bugs and that he would have to get in touch with a terminix bed bug control service in the morning, although I didn’t care to know.
 He went back to bed, or not to bed, or whatever.
 I didn’t want to think about it, so I pretended it hadn’t happened and went back to Love Boat.
 I lay down in my own bed that night, my skin alive, waiting for the feel of tiny feet.
 I didn’t feel any.
 I used to hear mice crawling behind the fake wood panel walls.
 I would listen to their tiny scratching as they crawled up the wall near my head.
 They kept me awake with their nocturnal responsibilities.
 Frustrated one night, I slammed my fist into the scratching noise.
 I heard a sliding sound and then a thud.

 The next morning, while curling my hair at my vanity table, I heard my parents discussing the bugs.
 The vanity was a dark chestnut, intricately carved with delicate designs that encircled the mirror, which now stubbornly reflected back to me my own uncooperative hair.
 I could only ever get one side of the hair to feather back into place.
 I worked at the other side with vigilance while I listened to my mother agree to get rid of the bed.